UrbanCode/IBM-UCx-PLUGIN-DOCS/README.md

-# Intro to IBM UrbanCode Plug-In Documentation
+# Intro to IBM DevOps Products Plug-In Documentation

 This repository holds the IBM DevOps products plugin documentation.
+The static site is generated using [VitePress](https://vitepress.dev/).

 ## Prerequisite for build